creandaniel/local-dashboard-app/README.md

 https://openweathermap.org/
 https://newsapi.org/

 All 3 of those require an API key to use.
+Those are stored in .env.
+Please not API keys are not included and will require creation on each website or contact me for current API keys for employment screening purposes.